abivilion/Sentiment-Analysis-Web-App/README.md

-# Tweet-Analyzer
+# SentWent Main

 Web App Link :

-This is a cool web app integrated with twitter which takes the twitter handel as as input and does :
+Sentwent Main is an powerful analyzing web application powered by Machine Learning Algorithms.

 1.Analyze the tweets of your favourite Personalities